-Type .005 DA-CI atmospheric deaerators are recommended for high-pressure boiler applications.
+Type .005 DA-CI and .005 DA-CI-2T atmospheric deaerators are recommended for high-pressure boiler applications.
 Designed with stainless steel trays in external black steel dome that is removable from the receiver.
 The standard .005 design removes dissolved oxygen to a maximum level of .005 cubic centimeters per liter of feed water.
 The atmospheric deaerator provides unrestricted venting of the non-condensing gases, allows for gravity returns and generally produces less steam loss under partial load conditions than a pressurized deaerator.
 Unit designed so that undeaerated water only comes in contact with stainless steel to prolong life of unit.

 The amount of hot condensate returns influences which design is most appropriate for applications.
 A single-tank design (DA-CI) is typically used on systems having 80% or more make-up water.
 A two-tank design (DA-CI-2T) that includes a standalone surge tank is typically used on systems having more than 20% return hot condensate.